 8 a.m. to 11 a.m.

-Some Realtors may begin their morning by spending a few hours reaching out to prospective clients via phone or email.
+Some Realtors may begin their morning by spending a few hours reaching out to prospective clients via phone or email or training with their Real Estate Coach looking for the most effective way to build their business.
 For many Realtors, this is one of the most important aspects of their career.
 If a Realtor does not have clients, they will not have income.
 The harder a Realtor works to earn client the more money they make.
 This is particularly applicable to those who are new to real estate, as those who have just entered the industry may not have a client base yet.
 Reaching out to prospective clients, which is called ‘prospecting,’ may involve contacting friends, family, or others you know personally who have expressed interest in buying or selling a home.
 Researching neighborhoods for clients is equally as important when it comes to finding great homes in top locations - areas like 12 Oaks or Preston.
 It may also involve contacting ‘cold leads,’ which means sending emails or making phone calls to individuals you have never met but who may be in the market to buy or sell a home.
 Realtors have also found success reaching out to homeowners who are trying to sell their home ‘for sale by owner’ (FSBO).
 Homeowners attempting to sell their home independently typically run into several problems during the sales process and often need the help of a Realtor.
 Knowing that those who prospect to FSBOs may find success in securing a listing.

 A typical afternoon for a Realtor: